 The Adviser and Sub-Adviser each faces a potential conflict of interest when it uses client trades to obtain brokerage or research services.
 This conflict exists because the Adviser or Sub-Adviser, as applicable, can use the brokerage or research services to manage client accounts without paying cash for such services, which reduces the Adviser's or Sub-Adviser' expenses to the extent that the Adviser or Sub-Adviser would have purchased such products had they not been provided by brokers.
 Section 28(e) permits the Adviser and Sub-Adviser to use brokerage or research services for the benefit of any account it manages.
-Certain accounts managed by the Adviser and Sub-Adviser may generate soft dollars used to purchase brokerage or research services that ultimately benefit the Adviser, the Sub-Adviser, the Affiliates, or other accounts managed by the Adviser or Sub-Adviser fefectively cross subsidizing the other accounts managed by the Adviser that benefit directly from the product.
-The Adviser and Sub-Adviser may not necessarily use all of the brokerage or research services in connection with managing a Fund whose trades generated the soft dollars used to purchase such products.
+Certain accounts managed by the Adviser and Sub-Adviser may generate soft dollars used to purchase brokerage or research services that ultimately benefit the Adviser, the Sub-Adviser, the Affiliates, or other accounts managed by the Adviser or Sub-Adviser effectively cross subsidizing the other accounts managed by the Adviser or Sub-Adviser may not necessarily use all of the brokerage or research services in connection with managing a Fund whose trades generated the soft dollars used to purchase such products.